 By adding users to your account they’ll be able to see everything you see, but depending on their access, they’ll also be able to make major changes to your ads.

 In some cases, this may be the primary reason why you gave a user managerial access, but in some cases, it can often be an unintended mistake.

 To grant someone managerial access to your account, you’ll have to navigate to the tools menu at the top and select account access.
 Under there you’ll be able to see everyone who has access to your account and a blue button on the top left to add new people.

 Granting someone managerial access to your Google Ads account can mean many things.
-Currently, there are various levels of managerial access which can be granted on a Google Ads account.
-The basic level of managerial access allows the user to browse your campaigns and account settings in “read-only” mode, while the top level allows you to edit everything within the account.
+Currently, there are various levels of managerial access that can be granted on a Google Ads account.
+The basic level of managerial access allows the user to browse your campaigns and account settings in “read-only” mode, while the top-level allows you to edit everything within the account.

 Depending on your situation will determine which managerial access you’ll want to grant to other users.